Trump wishes 'Happy New Year' to all, including his 'many' rudderless 'enemies'

 Trump has roughly 18 million Twitter followers and continues to use the social media site to bypass conventional media outlets like TV and newspapers to send unfiltered, sometime combative messages to Americans.

-Trump will be spending his New Year's Eve at his private Mar-a-Lago club in Palm Beach, Florida.
+Trump spent his New Year's Eve at his private Mar-a-Lago club in Palm Beach, Florida.

-He'll be throwing a private party that is expected to draw hundreds of guests, including action star Sylvester Stallone.

 The Associated Press contributed to this report.